 Not Crossing at an Intersection Increases Danger and May Put Pedestrians Partially at Fault for an Accident

-From the descriptions provided neither of these unfortunate victims appear to have been using a crosswalk at the time but were hit by crossing mid-block.
+From the descriptions provided neither of these unfortunate victims appear to have been using a crosswalk at the time they were hit.
 Surely, anyone who steps off the curb intending across a road believes at the time they began to cross that they can do so safely.
 Virtually every pedestrian collision happens because of a combination of unexpected actions by either the driver or the pedestrian, or both.

 Florida is a comparative fault state.
 This simply means in any type of injury or death situation fault, or responsibility, for causing the injury can be placed entirely on the driver, or on the victim, or may be divided between them based upon the circumstances of the crash.

 When a Florida pedestrian accident lawyer evaluates a potential claim on behalf of the victim, or the victim's survivors, the actions of both the driver and the pedestrian must be examined closely.
 An experienced pedestrian injury lawyer understands the arguments which can be successfully made in order to assign as much blame as possible upon the driver based on the circumstances of what occurred.
 Responsibility in any type of collision may not be as obvious as the victim, or their survivors, may assume initially.
 Many seemingly impossible pedestrian collisions have been successfully settled on their behalf.

 Learn How to Protect Yourself, Download the Florida Pedestrian Accident Guide for Free

 In order to learn more about a Florida pedestrian crash simply request our helpful Florida Pedestrian Accident Guide which is available here at no cost.
 This helpful consumer guide was written by experienced Florida pedestrian injury lawyer Jim Dodson and will give invaluable information about how an attorney investigates a case and the factors that go into its potential settlement value.